PMudra/ApiCheck/README.md

     // using the included AssemblyLoader that automatically resolves dependencies Assembly refAssembly = assemblyLoader.ReflectionOnlyLoad("MyReferenceVersion.dll");
     Assembly devAssembly = assemblyLoader.ReflectionOnlyLoad("MyDevelopmentVersion.dll");
+    // the comparer configuration specifies the severity levels of the changed API elements and which elements to ignore ComparerConfiguration configuration = new ComparerConfiguration();
+    // all listed elements are not compared configuration.Ignore.Add("Element.To.Be.Ignored");
+    // override the default severities
+    configuration.Severities.ParameterNameChanged = Severity.Warning;
+    configuration.Severities.AssemblyNameChanged = Severity.Hint;
     // easy setup of the ApiChecker using the builder pattern ApiChecker.CreateInstance(refAssembly, devAssembly)
-                // all listed elements are not compared .WithIgnoreList(new[] {"Element.To.Be.Ignored"})
+              // configure the logging and the comparer .WithComparerConfiguration(configuration)
               .WithDetailLogging(s => WriteLine(s))
               .WithInfoLogging(s => WriteLine(s))
               // write report to desired streams
               .WithHtmlReport(new FileStream("report.html", FileMode.Create))
               .WithXmlReport(new FileStream("report.xml", FileMode.Create))
               .Build()     // creating the ApiChecker